630-584-4800

 Attending Events with Your Co-Parent After Divorce

-Posted on November 01,2017 in Children of Divorce
+Posted on November 01, 2017 in Children and Divorce

 Attending Events with Your Co-Parent After DivorceDivorced parents often cannot avoid each other due to their shared responsibilities to their children.
 Many encounters can be brief, avoiding uncomfortable tensions and possible conflicts.
 However, there are child-related events that the parents are expected to both attend and remain in close proximity to each other for extended periods.
 These events may include: